-The Pan-Canadian Assessment Program (PCAP) is a collaborative project that provides data on student achievement in Canadian provinces and territories.
-It is part of the ongoing commitment of the Council of Ministers of Education, Canada (CMEC) to inform Canadians about how well their education systems are meeting the needs of students and society.
-Every three years, close to 30,000 Grade 8/Secondary II2 students from across Canada are assessed with respect to their achievement of the curricular expectations common to all provinces and territories in three core learning domains: reading, mathematics, and science.
+The Pan-Canadian Assessment Program (PCAP) is a collaborative project that provides data on student achievement and related contextual data from Canadian provinces and territories.
+It is part of the ongoing commitment of the Council of Ministers of Education, Canada (CMEC) to inform Canadians about how well their education systems are meeting their intended goals and the needs of students and society.
+Every three years, close to 30,000 Grade 8/Secondary II students from across Canada are assessed with respect to their achievement of the curricular expectations common to all provinces and territories in three core learning domains: reading, mathematics, and science.
 The information gained from this pan-Canadian assessment provides ministers of education and other stakeholders with a basis for examining their provincial curriculum and other aspects of their school systems.

 School programs and curricula vary from province to province and from territory to territory across the country, so comparing results in these domains is a complex task.
 However, young Canadians in different provinces and territories learn many similar skills in reading, mathematics, and science.
 PCAP has been designed to determine whether students across Canada reach similar levels of performance in these core disciplines at about the same age, and to complement existing provincial/territorial assessments with comparative Canada-wide data on the achievement levels attained by Grade 8/Secondary II students.
+PCAP is coordinated by CMEC.

-The PCAP assessment cycle
+PCAP assessment cycle

-PCAP assessments are administered every three years to students who are in Grade 8/Secondary II.
-Each assessment cycle collects achievement data using a cognitive test with a major emphasis on one of the three learning domains-reading, mathematics, or science-and a minor emphasis on the two remaining domains.
+PCAP assessments are administered every three years to students who are in Grade 8/ Secondary II.
+Each assessment cycle collects achievement data using a cognitive test with a major emphasis on one of the three learning domains - reading, mathematics, or science and a minor emphasis on the two remaining domains.
 PCAP also collects a significant range of contextual information (e.g., on demographics, socioeconomic factors, and school teaching and learning conditions) to enhance interpretation of student performance.

 Each PCAP assessment includes questions on all three domains, although the focus shifts, as shown in Table 1.1.
 The repetition of the assessments at regular intervals yields timely data that can be compared across provinces and territories, and over time.
-For the fifth assessment, in 2019, the focus was on mathematics, as it had been in the second assessment, in 2010, with reading and science as the minor domains.
+For the sixth assessment, in 2023, the focus was on science, as it had been in the third assessment, in 2013, with reading and mathematics as the minor domains.

-1 All ten provinces have participated in each PCAP administration.
-The three territories did not participate in PCAP 2019.
+&lt;sup>1 All ten provinces have participated in each PCAP administration.
+The three territories did not participate in PCAP 2023.

-2 PCAP is administered to students in Secondary II in Quebec and Grade 8 in the rest of Canada.
+&lt;sup>2 PCAP is administered to students in Secondary II in Quebec and Grade 8 in the rest of Canada.